-This significant repository of primary resources, artwork, videos, and books documents the founding and growth of NTID and highlights the many remarkable contributions of Deaf, hard-of-hearing and hearing individuals affiliated with NTID.
+This significant repository of primary resources in all mediums documents the founding and growth of NTID and highlights the many remarkable contributions of Deaf, hard-of-hearing and hearing individuals affiliated with NTID.
 Since its creation, the DSA has grown to include collections that document Rochester's vibrant Deaf community.
-Collection strengths include deaf education, deaf studies, deaf theater, deaf art, deaf culture, and technologies for the deaf.
+Collection strengths include Deaf education, Deaf studies, Deaf theater, Deaf art, and technologies for the Deaf.

 Deaf Art Collection